 “That revolutionary result would shock the 1.8 million residents of eastern Oklahoma who have universally understood that they reside on land regulated by state government, not by tribes.”

 When I studied at the Native American Law Center at TU law school in 2007, the professors taught that all of eastern Oklahoma was within Indian Country.
 I had never heard this before, and I was initially surprised.
 I asked one of the professors, “I live in Washington County; do I live in Indian Country?”
 The professor told me that I lived in Indian Country, and gave me a map similar to this one.
 I replied, “I’ve lived in Indian Country all my life, and I never knew it.”
 The professor told me that many people who lived in the area, were unaware that they lived in Indian Country.

 Nevertheless, the beliefs of the TU law professors demonstrate that, prior to today’s ruling, it was not “universally understood” that eastern Oklahoma was not an Indian reservation.
 The Supreme Court’s holding is precisely in line with what was taught at TU.
 While the Court’s ruling may “shock” some, the ruling would not shock the TU Indian law professors.
-Also, lawyers throughout the country, and especially in this region of Oklahoma, studied at TU’s Native American Law Center, and were greatly influenced by the professors there, as I was.
+Also, lawyers throughout the country, and especially in this region of Oklahoma, studied at TU’s Native American Law Center.
 Today’s ruling wouldn’t shock them either.
 A year and a half ago, on this website, I wrote that all of Washington County was within Cherokee Country.
 McGirt is not as “revolutionary” as the state’s attorneys suggest.
-It’s in line with what many, who are highly proficient in Indian law, have long believed.